Cupcakes for the In Crowd...

 But before we get to (what happens to be my favorite) chocolate cupcake recipe from the archives, I want to share something.
-Maybe it's the waxing moon, that cyclic siren pulling us toward wholeness, to embracing our shadow, urging us to let go, shed the outworn for the sake of authenticity.
-Or maybe it's the fresh start of a new school year, possessing me with cravings for newly sharpened pencils and thick stacks of paper, clean as a cloud.
-Fall always wakes me up.
-It conjures images of new beginnings.
+Maybe it's the new moon just around the corner in early June, that cyclic siren pulling us toward wholeness, to embracing our shadow, urging us to let go, shed the outworn for the sake of authenticity.
+Or maybe it's the fresh start of a new summer season, possessing me with cravings for leafy walks and the scent of lavender with its clean as a cloud fragrance, conjuring flashes of new beginnings.

 Karina's Wheat-Free Chocolate Cupcakes with Coffee Icing- a Dairy-Free, Gluten-Free Vegan Recipe

 Gluten-free chocolate cupcake heaven.
 Yep.
 And if you don't care for the taste of coffee, use rice milk or coconut milk in the batter in place of the coffee and make a vanilla, coconut, or chocolate flavored icing.

 Preheat the oven to 350ºF.
 Line a 12-cup cupcake pan with parchment or paper liners.

 3/4 rounded cup potato starch, cornstarch or tapioca starch

 1 teaspoon baking soda

 1 cup warm coffee (not too hot or it will make the starch gluey)